webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

   public key,

-* the current time is later than the time identified in the "exp" (Expiry) claim,
+* the current time is later than the time identified in the "exp" (Expiry) claim or more than 24 hours before the expiry time,

-* the origin of the push resource is include included in the "aud" (Audience) claim, or
+* the origin of the push resource is not included in the "aud" (Audience) claim, or

 * the public key used to sign the doesn't match the one that was included in the creation of the push message.